 Targeted Offers Through Google Maps

-Google My Business (GMB) posts are one example of an underutilized opportunity for reaching smartphone searchers using Maps.
+Google Business Profile (GBP) (Formerly Google My Business) posts are one example of an underutilized opportunity for reaching smartphone searchers using Maps.
 A post can include COVID-19 information, offers such as coupon codes, product listings, general information and event promotions.

 GMB posts appear on both Google Search and Maps.
 Not only are they helpful, but they can encourage immediate action from individuals in the local vicinity.
 With just a quick update, a business has a timely and enticing promotion for the most targeted customers.